usnistgov/vagrant-erx/README.md

 	$ git clone https://vm-070.nist.gov/git/healthcare-it/erx/vagrant-erx.git

-Then, you should be able to generate and connect to the VMs :
+Then, create the .m2 repository (maven shared repository between the VMs) and you should be able to create and connect to the VMs :

+	$ mkdir .m2
     $ vagrant up
 	$ vagrant ssh [machine_name]

 There is two vm, **webapp** and **validation**.
 The first one contains the webapp and the second one the validation engine.